-Tuesday, 28th May 2018 may have been an average working day for many, however for Michelle at ValueAdd Business Solutions Ltd an invitation to the Trades Hall of Glasgow changed all that.
+Tuesday, 28th May 2018 may have been an average working day for many, but for Michelle at ValueAdd Business Solutions Ltd an invitation to the Trades Hall of Glasgow changed all that.
 Wondering what was this invitation was?
 Well, Michelle was invited to a pop-up art gallery being hosted by the candidates of this years series of The Apprentice.

 We’ve been dying to tell you all about it for months, but because we signed a NDA we weren’t allowed to talk about it until after the event.
 Now were so happy to be able to spill the beans.